 What's best for 12 years and up?

-Now that your little ripper is no longer so little, the world of fully fledged adult bikes awaits and we have a whole website full of reviews for you to read on them.
+Now that your little ripper is no longer so little, the world of fully fledged adult bikes awaits and we reckon some of our bike reviews of bikes under £600 might fit the bill, have a look at our 'best of guide here.

 Obviously look for models that come in small or extra small and, unless your child is particularly tall for their age, avoid 29ers as the bigger wheels are harder to turn with shorter legs - and frames will be bigger too.